octavia-crompton/SVE-R/README.md

 From a bash terminal:

 1. Create a subfolder `test`, containing a params.json file (see example subfolders for examples).
-2. Open a terminal and nagivate to the model directory.
+2. Open a terminal and navigate to the model directory.
 3. Call the command: `python call_dry.py test`

 If the above lines throw an error, it is likely due a difference in Python or Fortran versions.